5 Secrets for Beautiful Plus Size Boudoir Photography (+ 10 Flattering Poses)

 Speaking of versatility, there’s also the possibility to have one arm flexed and the other extended.
 If you have long hair, you can be playing with it, etc.

 Take a look at boudoir photo ideas on Pinterest for some inspiration on how to direct your model.
+You can also find some inspiration in our guide to bikini poses for swimsuit photoshoots.

 Pose 2: Full frontal